 These candidates can submit an affidavit (as in Montana), or write a letter to the state board to explain the situation (as in Colorado).
 You can send a quick email to the respective state boards for clarification.

 The SSN is typically not the bottleneck in the CPA exam qualification process.
-Candidates should instead look closely at the educational and experience requirement in order to narrow down the choice of state boards.
+Candidates should instead look closely at the education and experience requirement first.